mcosovic/JuliaGrid.jl/docs/src/tutorials/acOptimalPowerFlow.md

 print(analysis.method.constraint.voltage.magnitude)
 ```

-The inequality constraint related to the minimum and maximum bus voltage angle difference between the "from" and "to" bus ends of each branch is defined as follows:
+The inequality constraint related to the minimum and maximum bus voltage angle difference between the from-bus and to-bus ends of each branch is defined as follows:
 ```math
 \theta_{ij}^\text{min} \leq \theta_i - \theta_j \leq \theta_{ij}^\text{max},\;\;\; \forall (i,j) \in \mathcal{E},
 ```